TheochemUI/eOn/docs/source/user_guide/artn.md

 | ARTn | 426 | 269 | 10 |
 | Dimer | 523 | 359 | 0 |

-On this benchmark ARTn is faster than Dimer when it converges but less robust on non-periodic clusters (10% failure rate from the push phase causing "box explosion" on systems without periodic boundary conditions).
+On this benchmark ARTn is faster than Dimer when it converges but fails more often on non-periodic clusters (10% failure rate from the push phase causing "box explosion" on systems without periodic boundary conditions).
 Treat these numbers as workload-specific rather than universal performance guarantees; for periodic bulk and surface systems, which are ARTn's design target, the failure